datopian/flowershow/site/content/docs/layouts.md

 ## Passing metadata to layouts

-Most probably you have many different types of notes in your vault - blog posts, daily journals, research notes or maybe even recipes.
+Most probably you have many different types of notes in your vault - blog posts, daily journals, research notes, or maybe even recipes.
 It would be nice to change the way they are displayed on your website, depending on what type they are.

-In order to do this, you can create a custom Contentlayer document type, that will be used to parse files specified in the `filePathPattern` field.
+To do this, you can create a custom Contentlayer document type, that will be used to parse files specified in the `filePathPattern` field.

 Let's continue with our example of a basic `blog.js` layout.
-At this point it doesn't really do much, apart from changing the text style a bit, and in order to use it we have to add `layout: blog` to a frontmatter of every blog page.
-This may be just fine if you are creating a layout that will only be used ocasionally, but if for example you have a whole folder of your blog posts, it would be good to apply the same layout to all of them.
-You might also want to keep some meta data for each blog post, like date or authors, if you're collaborating on your content with somebody and then display this information somewhere on your blog post.
+At this point, it doesn't do much, apart from changing the text style a bit, and to use it we have to add `layout: blog` to the frontmatter of every blog page.
+This may be just fine if you are creating a layout that will only be used occasionally, but if for example, you have a whole folder of your blog posts, it would be good to apply the same layout to all of them.
+You might also want to keep some metadata for each blog post, like date or authors, if you're collaborating on your content with somebody and then display this information somewhere on your blog post.

 To facilitate this, let's create a custom Contentlayer document type - `Blog`.